nightroman/FarNet/FarNet/Readme.txt

 Read installation steps in Readme.txt (FarNet and modules) carefully and ensure that you do everything correctly.
 Often mistake: Far.exe.config is not copied to the Far home directory.

+PROBLEM
+After updating of a FarNet module the module does not work or fails on loading.

+SOLUTION
+Try again after removing of the FarNet module cache in the registry:
+HKCU\Software\Far2\Plugins\FarNet\<cache>